Azure/RGCOPY/rgcopy-docu.md

 ***
 ## Copy disks
 By using parameter **`justCopyDisks`**, you can copy all or specific disks from the source RG to the target RG.
 This includes detached disks.

-When setting this parameter, disk snapshots are created and copied as BLOBs to the target RG if needed.
-Afterwards, the disks are created from the snapshots or BLOBs.
 No other resources are deployed in the target RG.

+When setting this parameter, disk snapshots are created in the source RG.
+If needed, snapshots are copied to the target RG an deleted afterwards.

 The zone property of the disks is also copied.
 If you want to deploy the disks in the target RG in a different zone then you must set parameter **`defaultDiskZone`**.
 This parameter is applied to all disks.
 Setting it to `0` will remove zonal deployment.
 However, disks of SKU `UltraSSD_LRS` or `PremiumV2_LRS` will always use zonal deployment.